 The idea that the black in blackheads was dirt may have persisited because it was useful to soap and cosmetic companies.
 It gave them a platform from which to sell soap and skin cleansers.

-Treatments for blackheads were included in many beauty salon.
+Treatments for blackheads were included in many beauty salons.
 In most cases this involved extractions.
-If the problem was minor it would be included in a general facial treatment but if the problem was more severe it would become part of an astringent treatment or in a facial designed to reduce enlarged pores.
+If the problem was minor it would be included in a general facial treatment but if it was more severe it would become part of an astringent treatment or as part of a facial designed to reduce enlarged pores.
 These treatments began with cleansing to remove dirt, sebum and grime and finished with an astringent to ‘close the pores’.

 Although some beauty writers advised against it altogether, if the ‘dirt’ in the blackhead could not be removed by cleansing, then pressure could be applied to the skin to ease the blackhead out.
-Given that the skin might be bruised during this treatment many beauty experts recommended the use of a comedone extractor or a watch-key instead of the fingers.
+Given that the skin might be bruised during this treatment many beauty experts recommended using a comedone extractor or a watch-key instead of the fingers.